gaultier/blog/how_to_reproduce_and_fix_an_io_data_race_with_dtrace.md

 ## Observe reads and writes

-We have two main possible approaches: observe system calls, or observe Go function calls.
+We have two main possible approaches: observe system calls (with the `syscall::read:entry` syntax), or observe Go function calls (with the `pid$target::os.ReadFile:entry` syntax).
 Let's do both because it will turn out useful in a moment:

 ```dtrace